 Another big milestone is launching a new station and replacing the one they already have.

 We are pleased to hear about ChargedUp wish them good luck on their venture.

-We will continue to explore London based startups each week.
-If you do not want to miss insights about the London Startup Ecosystem, consider subscribing to our social media channels linked below.
+We will continue to explore London-based startups each week.
+If you don’t want to miss insights about the London Startup Ecosystem, consider subscribing to our social media channels linked below.